If you cannot find the information that you are looking for, please complete the online enquiry form.

 The Pensions Ombudsman

 An independent and impartial organisation set up by law to help if you have a complaint about a pension scheme or pension plan.
 The Ombudsman can make decisions that are ‘final and binding’ on you and the organisation you are complaining about.
 Before they deal with your complaint you must first have tried to resolve it through IDRP and have consulted the Pensions Advisory Service.
 Any complaint must be made within 3 years of when the event happened however, there is a discretion for those time limits to be extended.
-This is a free service and you can read more information on the Pension Ombudsman website.
+This is a free service.
+Visit the Pension Ombudsman website.

 The Pensions Regulator